SETI/rms-opus/import/README.md

 1. Run build_db.py for the volumes you wish to deploy.
 This will build an opus-structured database named opus_new_import but with only the volumes listed

-	 for new geo import, go ahead and re-import the volumes, it will do a replace into
+	 for new geo import, go ahead and re-import all impacted volumes, (this uses 'replace into')

  			sudo -b nohup python import/build_db.py COUVIS_0057,COISS_2108,COISS_2109,COVIMS_0084,COVIMS_0085,COVIMS_0086 > ~/import.log.txt